ZiQiangWang/weekday.js/README.md

 # weekday.js
-A convenient tool for weekday, you can get weekday list and format it easily.
+A tiny library for weekday, you can get weekday list and format it easily.Such as get all weekdays recently, weekdays within a period of time, weekdays counts...
-# weekdayjs

 [![NPM version][npm-badge]][npm-url]
 [![Build Status][travis-badge]][travis-url]
 [![NPM downloads][npm-downloads]][npm-url]